 Other Facilities

-Ensure whether other facilities are accessible: All luncheon, dinner and reception venues should be easily accessible to wheelchairs.
+Ensure whether other facilities are accessible: All luncheon, dinner and reception venues should be easily accessible to people using wheelchairs.

 There should be reserved seating with appropriate table height for wheelchair users for both meals and coffee/tea breaks.
-All condiments should be placed at accessible height.
-Also, trained staff should be provided to help persons with disabilities obtain meals in buffet situations.
-Moreover, there should be provisions for an alternate menu for persons with food allergies and dietary restrictions, as well as a dedicated section of the registration form addressing any such restrictions or sensitivities.
+All condiments should be placed at an accessible height.
+Trained staff should be available to help persons with disabilities obtain buffet meals.

+There should be provisions for an alternate menu for persons with food allergies and dietary restrictions, as well as a dedicated section of the registration form addressing any such restrictions or sensitivities.

 Clear Signage